 Also, the blunter the rim is, which means the shorter the roll.
 Meaning, disc drivers will roll further compared to putters.
 Meanwhile, heavier discs tend to roll through the grass a lot better than light discs.
 It will also roll further in any type of situation.

-Also, it is much easier to throw more stable discs if a player has bad form compared to less stable discs where it will just burn.
+Also, it is much easier to throw more stable discs if a player has bad form compared to overstable discs where it will just dump.

 Disc for Learning Forehand

 Learning forehand throws is similar to learning a backhand.
-Once you learn to throw forehand, it will give you the option to throw around obstacles while having the disc naturally fade back to the left.
+Once you learn to throw forehand, it will give you the option to throw around obstacles while having the disc naturally fade back to the right (RHBH or LHFH).

-I can still remember until today the very first time I went to the field with a lot of discs to learn and practice throwing forehand.
+I can still remember the very first time I went to the field with a lot of discs to learn and practice throwing forehand.
 It was really bad in terms of the result the first time around.
-However, the only disc that gives me hope was the overstable drivers as the others had flipped uncontrollably.
+However, the only disc that gave me hope was the overstable drivers as the others had flipped uncontrollably.